Eye Spy (Agents of S.H.I.E.L.D.): Critical response

-Will Salmon at SFX scored the episode 3.5 stars out of 5, feeling that "The 'agent gone bad' is a hackneyed trope, but this works, largely because of Pascale Armand’s strong, understated performance" and praising the opening sequence as being "wonderfully eerie", comparing it positively to Doctor Who and The Avengers.
+Will Salmon at SFX scored the episode 3.5 stars out of 5, feeling that "The 'agent gone bad' is a hackneyed trope, but this works, largely because of Pascale Armand's strong, understated performance" and praising the opening sequence as being "wonderfully eerie", comparing it positively to Doctor Who and The Avengers.
 Graeme Virtue at The Guardian praised the more focused, personal stakes of the episode, noting that "it's easier to cheer for scrappy underdogs than a huge, militarised Big Brother organisation like SHIELD", as well as Grant Ward's storyline, but criticized the episode's use of Bear McCreary's score, calling it "backgrounded".
 Marc Bernardin of The Hollywood Reporter praised the episode for its much more realistic (compared to previous episodes) familial environment, complete with tension, as well as the character of Akela Amador and the fact that "Agent Coulson was at the center of the action, where he belongs".
-Den of Geek's James Hunt surmised that "Agents of SHIELD is definitely getting better and that's the main thing to take away from this episode.
+Den of Geek's James Hunt surmised that the series "is definitely getting better and that's the main thing to take away from this episode.
 At this rate it should actually be quite good (rather than forgivably average) by Christmas.
 Let's hope the viewers last that long."
 Jim Steranko, known for his work on Nick Fury, Agent of S.H.I.E.L.D., felt the episode "had an overall cohesion not previously in evidence", but criticized it as unambitious, noting that "stripping the Marvel concept to its visual minimum makes little sense".